anchor/frostilicus/README.md

 ![Frostilicus!](http://yinette.beta.anchortrove.com/Xsp6T.jpg)

-Written by: Yinette of Anchor Systems, NOC Team, BeardPod section.
-"Maintaining the Standard"

-HUGE THANKS TO: Da_Blitz for the massive help with the basic teaching of how to write Python and for the awesome library which is used by this script.

-Frostilicus is no where near what i would call "complete" please be patient as I add more features and fix bugs.
-Please let me know of any issues you do find!

 Frostilicus is released under BSD License, so go nuts! (but tell me about what you're working on too)

 #### Requirements:

- - Linux kernel version 2.6.38+ or 3.x+ (for fanotify support)
  - Python 2.7+
- - cffi python library (and libffi-dev/libffi-devel package)

 covered in depth in installation